iDEA pitch challenge promotes locals, UNG

 Article By: Denise Ray

 The iDEA (innovateDahlonega Entrepreneurship Accelerator) Community Pitch Challenge was held Nov.
-7 at the University of North Georgia (UNG) Center for Entrepreneurship & Innovation (CEI) Launch Pad on the Dahlonega campus, with seven out of the original 13 applicants vying for a prize package of $20,000.
+7 at the University of North Georgia (UNG) Center for Entrepreneurship & Innovation (CEI) Launch Pad at the Dahlonega Campus, with seven out of the original 13 applicants vying for prizes totaling $20,000.

 "I know that my product presents well, and it's easy to understand what it does," Anderson said.
 "More than anything, though, I would like to be able to potentially grow my business with team members and things of that nature.
 It's not just the money.
 Hopefully I'll be able to grow, help the community grow and get some valuable employees."